r10922010/Projects/README.md

 ## VR Game: Escaping The Room
 The VR Game: Escaping The Room is the final project for the Virtual Reality Content Creation course at Peking University Summer School 2019.

-In this project we developed a VR escape room game for HTC Vive using unity.
+In this project we developed a VR escape room game for HTC VIVE using unity.